Energinet-DataHub/opengeh-process-manager/docs/ProcessManager/Development.md

 ### Get started

-The `processManager` may be started locally; swing by the secrets repository and get the necessary secrets.
+The process manager may be started locally; swing by the secrets repository and get the necessary secrets.
 To run the tests, one needs to fill out the `integrationtest.local.settings.json` file.
 A sample file should be located in the root of the test project.